Key Facts

 Does PCOS affect fertility?

-Women with PCOS have a normal uterus and healthy eggs.
-Many women with PCOS have trouble getting pregnant, but some women have no trouble at all.
-There are many options available including medications that aim to lower insulin levels, which stimulate ovulation.
-Girls with PCOS should talk to their primary care provider (PCP) even if they are not interested in becoming pregnant right away.
-Their PCP will explain the current medical therapies that are available.
-Reassure the young woman that good nutrition, weight control (for girls who are overweight), and reducing insulin and glucose levels may induce normal ovulation, improving her fertility outcome.
-Remind her that medical treatment is constantly moving forward.
+Teens with PCOS have a normal uterus and healthy eggs.
+Some adults with PCOS may have trouble getting pregnant.
+There are many options available including medications that stimulate ovulation.
+Reassure the young teen that good nutrition, weight control (for those overweight), and reducing insulin and glucose levels may induce normal ovulation, improving fertility outcomes.
+Remind them that medical treatment is constantly moving forward.

-Is there anything girls with PCOS can personally do to help themselves?
+Is there anything teens with PCOS can personally do to help themselves?

 While there is no cure for PCOS, it can be treated.
-A healthy lifestyle that includes nutritious foods and daily exercise can have a profound and positive effect on the endocrine system, particularly in cases when a young woman is overweight or obese.
-Studies have shown that losing even a minimum of 5% of body weight in overweight and obese women with PCOS can eliminate some of the symptoms associated with this disorder.
-Although there are some young women with PCOS who are either underweight or average weight, some find that they gain weight easily, so for them daily exercise is a way to be proactive about their health.
+A healthy lifestyle that includes nutritious foods and daily exercise can have a profound and positive effect on the endocrine system, particularly in cases when the adolescent is overweight or obese.
+Studies have shown that losing even a minimum of 5% of body weight in overweight and obese patients with PCOS can eliminate some of the symptoms associated with this disorder.
+Although there are some teens with PCOS who are either underweight or average weight, some find that they gain weight easily, so for them daily exercise is a way to be proactive about their health.

-What are the treatment options for girls with PCOS?
+What are the treatment options for teens with PCOS?

 The birth control pill works by: